Breast milk: Benefits

 Breastfeeding offers health benefits to mother and child even after infancy.
 These benefits include proper heat production and adipose tissue development, a 73% decreased risk of sudden infant death syndrome, increased intelligence, decreased likelihood of contracting middle ear infections, cold and flu resistance, a tiny decrease in the risk of childhood leukemia, lower risk of childhood onset diabetes, decreased risk of asthma and eczema, decreased dental problems, decreased risk of obesity later in life, and a decreased risk of developing psychological disorders, including in adopted children.
 In addition, feeding an infant breast milk is associated with lower insulin levels and higher leptin levels compared feeding an infant via powdered-formula.
 Many of the infection-fighting and immune system related benefits are associated with human milk oligosaccharides.

 Breastfeeding also provides health benefits for the mother.
-It assists the uterus in returning to its pre-pregnancy size and reduces post-partum bleeding, through the production of Oxytocin (see Production).
+It assists the uterus in returning to its pre-pregnancy size and reduces post-partum bleeding, through the production of oxytocin (see Production).
 Breastfeeding can also reduce the risk of breast cancer later in life.
 Lactation may also reduce the risk for both mother and infant from both types of diabetes.
 Lactation may protect the infant from specifically developing Type 2 diabetes, as studies have shown that bioactive ingredients in human breast milk could prevent excess weight gain during childhood via contributing to a feeling of energy and satiety.
-A lower risk of child-onset diabetes may be more applicable to infants who were born from diabetic mothers.
-The reason is that while breastfeeding for at least the first six months of life minimizes the risk of Type 1 diabetes from occurring in the infant, inadequate breastfeeding in an infant prenatally exposed to diabetes was associated with a higher risk of the child developing diabetes later.
-However, it can be argued that human breastfeeding may contribute to protective effects against the development of Type 1 diabetes because the alternative of bottle-feeding may expose infants to unhygienic feeding conditions.
+The lower risk of child-onset diabetes may be more applicable to infants who were born from diabetic mothers.
+The reason is that while breastfeeding for at least the first six months of life minimizes the risk of type 1 diabetes from occurring in the infant, inadequate breastfeeding in an infant prenatally exposed to diabetes was associated with a higher risk of the child developing diabetes later.
+There are arguments that breastfeeding may contribute to protective effects against the development of type 1 diabetes because the alternative of bottle-feeding may expose infants to unhygienic feeding conditions.